microsoft/FluidFramework/docs/content/docs/start/tree-start.md

 ### Undoing and Redoing Edits

-Calling `revert` on a `Revertible` will revert its associated commit on the associated view.
+Calling `revert` on a `Revertible` will revert the associated edit on the associated view.

 A revertible can be obtained by listening to the `commitApplied` event and calling the `getRevertible` callback provided.
 The `kind` property on `CommitMetadata` tells you if a commit is the result of a normal edit, an undo, or a redo.